Phone-GWP-group

 Key points of the Plastic Packaging Tax at a glance

-- UK HMRC introduced the Plastic Packaging Tax (PPT) on April 1st 2022.
+• UK HMRC introduced the Plastic Packaging Tax (PPT) on 1st April 2022.

-- Businesses manufacturing or importing qualifying packaging are liable for paying the tax.
+• Businesses manufacturing or importing qualifying packaging are liable for paying the tax.

-- Companies not responsible for directly paying that tax should keep detailed records of the packaging used.
+• Companies not responsible for directly paying that tax should keep detailed records of the packaging used.

-- The tax aims to minimise plastic waste and encourage investment in recycling.
+• The tax aims to minimise plastic waste and encourage investment in recycling.

-What is the plastic packaging tax?
+What is the Plastic Packaging Tax?

-Why is the tax being introduced?
+Why has the tax been introduced?

 The new tax provides a clear economic incentive for businesses to use recycled plastic material in their packaging.
 The tax should create a greater demand for recycled plastic material and therefore stimulate increased levels of recycling and collection of plastic waste.